6 Incredible Places to Experience Glamping in Montana

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!

 How do you envision glamping in Montana?
 Do you want to be hours from the nearest airport, or would you prefer to be just a few minutes from downtown?
 Maybe you’d prefer things more on the rustic side, or perhaps you want all-out luxury.

-Regardless, I assure you that one of these six Montana glamping resorts is the perfect fit.
+Regardless, I assure you that one of these six Montana glamping hotels is the perfect fit.
 Better yet, road trip it and hit two or three (or four!).
 Let’s get into it!

 1. Bodhi Farms, Bozeman

 Bodhi Farms sets the bar incredibly high for glamping in Montana.
-The property, which is just minutes from downtown Bozeman, features not only luxurious Nordic tipis, but also a creekside spa, sauna, onsite yoga, restaurant and bar, and even a permaculture farm.
+The property, which is just minutes from downtown Bozeman, features luxurious Nordic tipis, as well as a creekside spa, sauna, onsite yoga, restaurant and bar, and even a permaculture farm.

 The tipis strike a perfect balance between rustic and luxurious.
 They have electricity but no TVs, limited wi-fi, outrageously comfortable beds with top-notch linens, heat for the cool Montana nights, two large patios with private hammocks, and — most importantly — an elaborate coffee setup with all the fixin’s.

-As is standard with most accommodations when you’re glamping in Montana, there are no bathrooms in the tipis.
+As is standard with most Montana glamping experiences, there are no bathrooms in the tipis.
 However, there are two shared indoor/outdoor tipi bathhouses with showers, plus several other restroom facilities across the property.

 This is a great time to mention that everything at Bodhi Farms is done as sustainably as possible.
 For example, the water is UV-treated (as opposed to chemically treated) and Bodhi’s UV filtration system was one of the very first in Montana!